Baker, Darrick Lane

 - Crest: From a wreath of Azure and Or on a grassy Mound behind two Cook's Knives in Saltire a Kukui tree (Aleurites moluccana) leaved fructed and blossomed all proper.

 The Azure field represents the water and the air of Hawaii.
 The Azure field and Harp Or stringed Argent indicates his Irish ancestry.
 The Armiger claims to be descended from the House of Kamehameha and the House of Kalākaua defined by the two Mahioles in chief.
 The eight mullets come from the both British and American territorial flags and represent the eight main islands of Hawaii as well as the family's place on the island from kingdom to territory.

 The grassy mound of the Crest represents Oahu, the birthplace of the Armiger, the Cook's knives indicate the Armiger's profession of Chef and the Kukui tree (Aleurites moluccana) is the state tree of Hawaii, combined with the meanings on the shield, this indicates that the family has lived in Hawaii from Kingdom to territory to state.
 Additionally, the Kukui nut tree represents the God Lono who is the God of peace and fertility.
-He is the that the people would pray to for good harvest.
-He was considered the God of the people.
+He is the God that the people would pray to for good harvest, and was considered the God of the people.
 The kukui also represents light, hope and renewal.

 Other Items & Honors